 - Non-host country foreign nationals who are legal resident students of Fiji are required to submit the same documentation as the other applicants.

-- All PDO Student Intern Program applicants must have graduated from high school or equivalent secondary school prior to becoming an intern
+- All PAS Student Intern Program applicants must have graduated from high school or equivalent secondary school prior to becoming an intern

 - If selected, the student must pass a security background check and health screening